Hammarberg/c2/README.md

 }
         slack //same as nop
 ```
-Macros contain its own label namespace.
-Local labels can therefore be used inside a macro without risk of conflict.
-Global labels inside a macro has some use cases but is generally a bad idea since the macro can only be referenced once.
-For referencing data inside an expanded macro, look at indexed labels.
 ### Macro inputs
 Macro inputs are carried in variables and are declared in the header of the macro.
 When a macro reference is examined for a match with a macro, arguments are examined against the declared header.
 Declared inputs are prefixed with `@` and are followed by a label name to carry that input.
 Other characters are matched literally to the reference.